 Rule #106 Email: Do Not Press Send!

 “Post this sticky note on your computer: ‘If you are feeling angry, misunderstood, or otherwise intense, do not write that e-mail!’”
 Harriet advises.
 I’d say the same for text messages, having been on the receiving end of several nasty ones recently from a particularly angry relative.
 The tone of an e-mail is easily misunderstood, sending an angry e-mail or a text message is usually an act of immaturity and cowardliness, and nasty e-mails really get us nowhere with our spouse or our extended family.
 “Face to face conversation requires courage,” Harriet reminds us, “and e-mail requires none.”
-If your marriage sucks right now, don’t text your partner.
-Talk to him or her.
+If your marriage is hard and sucks right now, don’t text your partner.
+Talk to them.

 If you’ve read this far you may have noticed that I didn’t give the keys to the good sex kingdom in this post.
 You’ll find those here.
 In the meantime, what rules do you have that help you have a good marriage?
 What are your favorite books or blogs about relationships?